QUBIP/qryptotoken/docs/build-qryptotoken.md

 - [Build Firefox from source](./build-firefox-from-source.md): Ideal if you are looking for full control and debugging options.
 - [Flatpak-based Firefox image](./installing-flatpak-firefox.md): Quicker to set up and testing.

-Once Firefox is set up, follow the [testing guide](./test-with-firefox.md) to load the `qryoptic` module and test it.
+Once Firefox is set up, follow the [testing guide](./test-with-firefox.md) to load the `qryptotoken` module and test it.

 ---